yhamdoud/engine/README.md

 The view space position of the fragment is reconstructed from the depth buffer and corresponding surface normal is sampled from the g-buffer.
 A ray leaving the camera is reflected about this normal.
 The reflected ray is used to march the depth buffer.
-Given that it's visible on screen visible, we end up with an approximate hit position, which can be used to sample a buffer containing the lighted scene.
+Given that it's visible on screen, we end up with an approximate hit position, which can be used to sample a buffer containing the lighted scene.

-The implemented ray marching solution relies on rasterization of the ray in screen-space using an optimized DDA algorithm, as first presented by [Morgan McGuire and Mike Mara](https://casual-effects.blogspot.com/2014/08/screen-space-ray-tracing.html).
+The implemented depth buffer marching solution relies on rasterization of the ray in screen-space using a DDA algorithm, as first presented by [Morgan McGuire and Mike Mara](https://casual-effects.blogspot.com/2014/08/screen-space-ray-tracing.html).
-This technique helps with evenly distributing the samples, and thus avoids over- and undersampling issues.
+This technique evenly distributes the samples, and thus avoids over- and undersampling issues.

 ### Screen-space ambient occlusion